About the Tour

 After we visit Toji we will journey to the Ikkyu-ji or Shuon-an, the home of one of Daniele's favorite monks - Ikkyu Sojun.
 He was quite the character and is much loved by the Japanese people.
 He is also featured in two History on Fire podcasts - Sex, Sake and Zen and Enjoying Hell which explore his life and thoughts.
 Be sure to give them a listen prior to departing for Japan...

 On the way back to our hotel we will stop at Kinkakuji for any that might want to explore this admired shrine on their own.
 If there is time we suggest pairing Kinkakuji (The Gold Pavilion), which because of it golden brilliance is one of the most famous temples in all of Japan, and one of our favorites Ginkakuji (The Silver Pavilion).
 Further, just down the street is one of Japan's most important Zen temples - Ryoanji.

 There is of course, tonnes of shopping in and around Kyoto station (and a good example of a Japanese department store is Yodobashi just down the block).
 More shopping can be seen by venturing to the Teramachi and Shin Kyogoku Shopping arcades.
-If you need to pick up some souvenirs this area is excellent for that, but also contained here is the Nishiki Market – a very famous Japanese fish market and a perfect place for lunch.
+If you need to pick up some souvenirs this area is excellent for that, but also contained here is the Nishiki Market – a very famous Japanese fish market and a perfect place for a late lunch.

 Dinner will be on your own tonight, but if you want some suggestions your GNT representative will help you explore all Kyoto has to offer.
 Be sure to head out however, as Kyoto is know worldwide for its food.